Child marriage in Ethiopia: Causes

 Child marriage is actually considered the preferred preventive method compared to more drastic practices such as female genital mutilation.
 This fear is only validated by the continued practice of a tradition that allows men to abduct girls and force them to become their bride.
 This act commonly known as bride napping is seen in several developing countries but is especially prevalent in the countryside of Ethiopia.
 Often when men are too poor to afford a dowry they simply kidnap the bride of their choice and force her into marriage.
 Men usually gather their friends and ride on horseback to go and collect their future wives while they walk home from grade school.
 Once they have successfully obtained the girl the husband to be takes the liberty of raping his young wife and claiming her as his own.
 This is seen as a form of courtship because once a girl has lost her virginity in Ethiopian culture she is seen as impure and tainted for other men.
 This abduction process is overseen by the local council of elders who have final say in most matters and tend to agree with abduction practices, basing their decisions on tradition and culture.
-Ethiopian culture contains several groups of thought that promote the occurrence of child marriage such as the idea that “a girl who is not married by late adolescence represents a failure and disgrace to the family.
-In particular, the status of the girl's father is compromised, and he is considered a failure when his daughter remains unmarried into her late teens”.
+Ethiopian culture contains several groups of thought that promote the occurrence of child marriage such as the idea that "a girl who is not married by late adolescence represents a failure and disgrace to the family.
+In particular, the status of the girl's father is compromised, and he is considered a failure when his daughter remains unmarried into her late teens".
 The emphasis on family, honor, and purity are all themes in Ethiopian culture that heavily influence societal opinions and practices.

-Religion is yet another large component as to why child marriage is a remaining custom in rural Ethiopia.
-Acceptance of child marriage is majorly seen in the Ethiopian Muslim community.
-Muslims who support child marriage claim that their religion and the Shariah allows girls to marry at a young age.